Chelsoconn/210/test_prep.md

--   On one level, the question will test your ability to parse code  and to describe it with precision, or test your knowledge of some  specific syntactical aspect or language-specific feature of the  JavaScript programming language.
--   On another level, the question will check your understanding of  some deeper underlying principle; this might be some more fundamental  aspect of the JavaScript language or a non-language-specific programming concept.

-When answering the questions, you should:

--   Explain your reasoning with reference to specific lines in the  program.
-You can use line numbers to refer to particular lines of code  where necessary.
--   Answer with extreme precision.
-For example, say "function  definition" or "function invocation" as opposed to just "function" (see  the section on *Precision of Language* below for more on this).
 -   Highlight any specific syntactical conventions or technical observations where relevant.
 -   Identify the fundamental concept or concepts demonstrated by the question.